Rescue of stray, emaciated, injured, sick or starving animals.

 Low-Cost Accessible Mobile Spay/Neuter and Vaccination Clinics

 In 2021, we began sponsoring clinics with The Parker Project, who brings very low-cost mobile spay/neuter and vaccination clinics to Tuba City.
-Below is a copy of the most recent version (May, 2021) with information at the top about how to text to reserve space.
+Below is a copy of the May, 2021 version of the schedule with information at the top about how to text to reserve space.
 They do fill up way ahead.
 Text the number, and wait for a confirmation response.
 Usually best to text mid-week, when the person who does the scheduling is available.
 She is working at a spay/neuter clinic on the weekends.